 Newsflash.
 I HATE this personality disordered label that’s been stuck on me.

-I’m a high functioning human example of a personality disordered patient.
-I think what that means in plain English is I am good at hiding my mad, and good at doing well and shining and functioning brightly in spite of my deep-rooted psychological issues.
+I guess you could call me a relatively ‘high functioning’ human example of a personality disordered human.
+I think what that means in plain English is I am good at hiding my mad and good at doing well and shining and functioning brightly in spite of my psychological issues.

 I do know why I have the label though.
 The psychiatrist had her reasons.
 It’s because of my acute emotional sensitivity, the fluidity of my identity, and my ability to swing in mood and suffer so often in a state of deep pain.
 That is why I have the BPD diagnosis.
 I’m an emotional burns victim.
 I hurt acutely, a lot.
 That’s where the meds and therapy come in.
 I see my psychologist for psychological therapy weekly, and she helps me keep walking on the sane and shiny end of the street and we tend to those deep rooted trauma wounds together.